What does the pituitary gland do?

 What can go wrong with the pituitary gland?

-The most common problem with the pituitary gland occurs when a benign tumour (used to describe a ‘growth’), also called an adenoma, develops.
+The most common problem with the pituitary gland occurs when a benign tumour (aka ‘growth’), also called an adenoma, develops.
 The term benign is used to describe a swelling which is not cancerous.

 Most pituitary tumours occur in people with no family history of pituitary problems and the condition is not usually genetic.
 Only very occasionally are tumours inherited – for example, in a condition known as multiple endocrine neoplasia (MEN1).